ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 <br>
 ##### Feature Selection

-Feature Selection is the process used to select the input variables that are most important to your Machine Learning task.
-It can be a very important addition or at least, consideration, in certain scenarios.
-The potential benefits of Feature Selection are:
+Feature selection is the process used to select the input variables that are most important to your machine learning task.
+It can be a very important addition in certain scenarios.
+The potential benefits of feature selection include:

 * **Improved Model Accuracy** - eliminating noise can help true relationships stand out
-* **Lower Computational Cost** - our model becomes faster to train, and faster to make predictions
+* **Lower Computational Cost** - our model becomes faster to train and faster to make predictions
-* **Explainability** - understanding & explaining outputs for stakeholder & customers becomes much easier
+* **Explainability** - understanding and explaining outputs for stakeholders and customers becomes much easier

-There are many, many ways to apply Feature Selection.
-These range from simple methods such as a *Correlation Matrix* showing variable relationships, to *Univariate Testing* which helps us understand statistical relationships between variables, and then to even more powerful approaches like *Recursive Feature Elimination (RFE)* which is an approach that starts with all input variables, and then iteratively removes those with the weakest relationships with the output variable.
+There are many ways to apply feature selection.
+These range from simple methods such as a *correlation matrix* showing variable relationships, to *univariate testing*, which helps us understand statistical relationships between variables, and to even more powerful approaches like *recursive feature elimination (RFE)*, which is an approach that starts with all input variables and then iteratively removes those with the weakest relationships with the output variable.

-For our task we applied a variation of Recursive Feature Elimination called *Recursive Feature Elimination With Cross Validation (RFECV)* where we split the data into many "chunks" and iteratively trains & validates models on each "chunk" separately.
-This means that each time we assess different models with different variables included, or eliminated, the algorithm also knows how accurate each of those models was.
-From the suite of model scenarios that are created, the algorithm can determine which provided the best accuracy, and thus can infer the best set of input variables to use!
+For our task, we applied a variation of recursive feature elimination called *recursive feature elimination With cross-validation (RFECV)*, where we split the data into many "chunks" and iteratively train & validate models on each "chunk" separately.
+This means that each time we assess different models with different variables included or eliminated, the algorithm also knows how accurate each of those models was.
+From the suite of model scenarios that are created, the algorithm can determine which provided the best accuracy and thus can infer the best set of input variables to use.

 <br>
 ```python